kstenerud/concise-encoding/cbe-specification.md

     [(array type) 1d (14 elements of data) 08 (4 elements of data)]

-In this example, the first chunk of the array has 14 elements and has a continuation bit of 1 (chunk header 0x1d).
-The second chunk has 4 elements and a continuation bit of 0 (chunk header 0x08).
+In this example, the first chunk of the array has 14 elements and has a continuation bit of 1 (chunk header [`1d`]).
+The second chunk has 4 elements and a continuation bit of 0 (chunk header [`08`]).
 The total length of the array is thus 18 elements, split across two chunks.

 ##### Chunk Header

-All array chunks are preceded by a header containing the chunk length and a continuation bit (the low bit of the fully decoded header).
-The header is encoded as an [unsigned LEB128](https://en.wikipedia.org/wiki/LEB128).
+All array chunks are preceded by an [unsigned LEB128](https://en.wikipedia.org/wiki/LEB128) encoded header containing the chunk length and a continuation bit (in the low bit of the fully decoded header).
 Chunk processing continues until the end of a chunk with a continuation bit of 0.

 | Field        | Bits | Description                          |
 | ------------ | ---- | ------------------------------------ |